nfuchs-DSC/Obsidian-for-Researchers/hands-on-exercises/04_The_Daily_Workflow.md

 #### 2. Your meeting begins.
 *Note: Often, I only make short bullet point notes during the meeting and take 3 minutes after the meeting to distribute the to-dos throughout my week.*
 2.1 You take on the task of writing an important email to a cooperation partner for your project.
 However, the email shouldn't be sent until next Monday.
+Write under **New**:

-Write under New: - [ ] Write email to cooperation partner, see template [Insert link to document in your cloud] and select due date and next Monday in the auto-suggest menu.
+         - [ ] Write email to cooperation partner, see [Template](Insert link to document in your team cloud)

+Select due date and next Monday in the auto-suggest menu.

 2.3 While your colleagues are discussing a topic, you come up with an idea on how to write the introduction for the publication you're currently working on.
-Note under **New** your idea and link it to your idea collection of the Publikation: - Introduction: sunflowers, interview, newspaper [[Ideas collection Publication 3]]
+Note under **New** your idea and link it to your idea collection of the Publikation:

+         - Introduction: sunflowers, interview, newspaper [[Ideas collection Publication 3]]

 A new function is used here.
 With double square brackets [[ ]], you can link one note to another.
 More on this will be covered in the next exercise.

+## Compare your daily note with this screenshot.
+Is it the same?
+Go to the next exercise.
+If not: find the mistake / ask for help.